Medical Marijuana for Multiple Sclerosis (MS)

 Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are two of the primary chemicals in marijuana.
 Studies have found that THC helps increase appetite, reduce nausea, and improve muscle control issues while CBD assists with controlling seizures and other mental health conditions.
 Both chemicals can help reduce pain and inflammation in the body.
 While there is no cure for MS, patients have found medical marijuana as a reliable form of treatment without the harsh side effects of prescription based medications.

 How to Get a Medical Marijuana Card for Multiple Sclerosis

 Due to the seriousness of the disease, many states have legalized the use of medical marijuana for Multiple Sclerosis.
-Below is a step-by-step guide on how to get your medical marijuana card in the state of Pennsylvania:
+Below is a step-by-step guide on how to get your medical marijuana card:

 - Register over the phone or online

 Compassionate Certification Centers is here to provide you with the support, care, and guidance you need to get certified for a medical marijuana card.
 Schedule an appointment with us at 888-316-9085 to start your evaluation process!